What is the hip?

 Iliopsoas bursa.
 The bursa on the inside (groin area) of the hip.

 Other common hip problems:

 Avascular necrosis.
 This condition involves death of bone tissue from a lack of blood supply.
+The blood supply to the bone can drop off for many reasons.
+Corticosteroid medicines can cause avascular necrosis in some people.
 It can also be caused by injury or bone tumors.
-It may lead to breakdown of the hip joint.
+It may lead to breakdown and collapse of the hip joint.